Opentrons/opentrons/api/docs/v2/complex_commands/sources_destinations.rst

 .. versionadded:: 2.0

 This page covers how :py:meth:`~.InstrumentContext.transfer` , :py:meth:`~.InstrumentContext.distribute`, and :py:meth:`~.InstrumentContext.consolidate` operate on source and destination wells.
 Each method has its own :ref:`restrictions on sources and destinations <source-dest-args>`.
 They also aspirate and dispense in different :ref:`patterns <complex-transfer-patterns>` that are optimized for their distinct use cases.
-Finally, you can control the amount of liquid transferred by specifying a :ref:`list of volumes <complex-variable-volumes>` rather than a single value.
+Finally, you can control the amount of liquid transferred by specifying a :ref:`list of volumes <complex-list-volumes>` rather than a single value.

 .. _source-dest-args: